Search

 Close this search box.

-This session also marks the opening of the 2024-25 season of One Earth Sangha’s flagship program, the EcoSattva Training.
+This session also marked the opening of the 2024-25 season of One Earth Sangha’s flagship program, the EcoSattva Training.
 This online course is revised every year to stay attuned to our rapidly changing situation and to integrate new findings and fresh perspectives.
-Zhiwa’s thinking has influenced this most recent update so we’re delighted to host him for this kick-off event.
+Zhiwa’s thinking has influenced this most recent update so we were delighted to host him for this kick-off event.

 Green-leafed tree on body of water under starry sky.